 Thank you, NYC Department of Cultural Affairs, for investing in Thrive Collective’s mission to eradicate artless education since 2016.
-In FY22, our students and artists completed:
+In FY23, our students and artists completed:

-- 93 school and community murals at sixty locations in all five boroughs;
+- 156 school and community murals at seventy-four locations in all five boroughs;

 - Our 25,000th student and 200th school served since 2011.

-This past year nurtured our deepening relationship through five initiatives: the Cultural Development Fund (“CDF”), Art a Catalyst for Change (“Catalyst”), Cultural Immigrants Initiative (“Immigrants”), Cultural After School Adventures (“CASA”), and SU-CASA.
+This past year nurtured our deepening relationship through four initiatives: the Cultural Development Fund (“CDF”), Art a Catalyst for Change (“Catalyst”), Cultural Immigrants Initiative (“Immigrants”), and Cultural After School Adventures (“CASA”).
 Enjoy the respective initiative portfolios in the tabs below, and a fuller description of program elements further down.

 Cultural Development Fund

-Our third year grant from the Cultural Development Fund, helped us complete eighty-one murals between July 2021 and June 2020 despite Covid quarantines and closures.
+Our fourth-year grant from the Cultural Development Fund helped us complete 156 murals between July 2022 and June 2023.
 Below are some of the video highlights from our public art during that period.
 Enjoy our full murals portfolio here.

 Art a Catalyst for Change